satellitecomponent/Neurite/README.md

 ### `Why Fractals?`

-[The Mandelbrot Set](https://en.wikipedia.org/wiki/Mandelbrot_set) is not just an aesthetic choice -fractal logic is ingrained into a countless number of natural and constructed phenomena - ranging from [polynomial equations](https://www.youtube.com/watch?v=-RdOwhmqP5s), to [art](https://www.nature.com/articles/20833), and even the [cosmic web](https://cosmicweb.kimalbrecht.com/).
+[The Mandelbrot Set](https://en.wikipedia.org/wiki/Mandelbrot_set) is not just an aesthetic choice - fractal logic is ingrained into a countless number of natural and constructed phenomena - from [polynomial equations](https://www.youtube.com/watch?v=-RdOwhmqP5s), to [art](https://www.nature.com/articles/20833) and [music](https://www.mpg.de/9379548/fractals-set-the-tone) - even the [cosmic web](https://cosmicweb.kimalbrecht.com/).

-Fractals act as the cross-disciplinary framework for non-integer dimensional thought - where conventional notions of 4 dimensional spacetime are put into question.
+Fractals act as the cross-disciplinary framework for non-integer dimensional thought - where conventional notions of 4D spacetime are put into question.

 Neurite speaks in the language of iteration.

-The goal of this project is to grow agentic graphs of fractal creativity & collaboration.
+The goal of this project is to grow agentic graphs of fractal collaboration & creativity.
 <p align="center">
    <img src="https://github.com/satellitecomponent/Neurite/assets/129367899/795da35f-93f3-471d-a4fa-26decec75168" alt="whyfractals" width="70%">
 </p>